| Texas

 Galveston to Port Bolivar.
 Another short ferry connects Port

 Aransas and Aransas Pass on SH 361.
-The Harris County Toll Road
+Harris County

 operates the Lynchburg Ferry east of Houston near San Jacinto State